If you’ve lost your original VW owner’s manual, finding a replacement can be a pain…

 BUT we definitely don’t have a complete library of VW manuals.
 And we only have english, no international versions.

-And we get a lot of questions about where to find a hard copy of a lost manual.
+And I get a lot of questions about how to find a hard copy of lost user manuals for your Golf, Jetta, Passat, Tiguan and ESPECIALLY for the Touareg and Beetle.
+(Why those?
+I dunno.)

 AND that’s how I got into collecting manuals in the first place …I just wanted the physical manual for my Mk4 GTI.
 But ordering one from VW is pricey, slow to ship AND may not even be the complete kit of manual booklets (more on that below).

 Volkswagen is the only major manufacturer that doesn’t post it’s manuals as a free PDF download.
 Which in 2018 is KAAA-RAZY to me.
 And a little infuriating.
 (Audi, I’m looking at you.)

 I’m also going to list 3 other ways to find a digital copy.
 Because DubManuals doesn’t have’em all.

 The old site address www.vw.techliterature.com is dead.
 Goto the one above.

 Complete physical manual kits are available to order here dating back to the 2007 models. $85 USD plus taxes and shipping.
 If you are only missing one of the additional manuals (Emissions, Entertainment & Navigation, Warranty & Maintenance) you can order those separately at a reduced price.
 The $85 kit does NOT include the leather(ish) wallet to hold the manuals.
 You can order that for an additional $25.

 2. The Dealership

 Of course, the dealership would be a natural stop.
 And this would avoid the shipping cost.
 I have heard of cases where if you purchased a late model car at that dealership, they might give it to you for free or at a discount.
 Can’t hurt to ask.